 We'll start by figuring out how much energy in kilowatt-hours the light bulb uses per year.
-We multiply how much power it uses in kilowatts, by the number of hours in a year.
+We take the power it uses in kilowatts and multiply that by the number of hours in a year.
 That gives 0.1 kW x 8,760 hours or 876 kWh.

-A typical 500 megawatt coal power plant produces 3.5 billion kWh per year.
+A typical 500-megawatt coal power plant produces 3.5 billion kWh per year.
 That is enough energy for 4 million of our light bulbs to operate year round.
 To produce this amount of electrical energy, the plant burns 1.43 million tons of coal.
-It also produces:
+It also produces these pollutants:

 Here are some interesting links: